 It is common for us to hear that the victim did not want to pursue charges for their case, which is typical for abusive relationships.
 Sometimes, the abuser will pressure the victim to drop the charges against them.
 In many cases, the victim has come to think of the abuse as normal.

-Grand Rapids prosecutors will work hard in these circumstances to get the abuser to plead guilty; they know the victim is a no-show in court, and a wife or husband will not testify against the defendant.
+Kent County prosecutors will work hard in these circumstances to get the abuser to plead guilty; they know the victim is a no-show in court, and a wife or husband will not testify against the defendant.
 It’s crucial not to cave into this pressure; our legal staff knows how to handle these situations.
 We will protect you from overeager attorneys and prosecutors.

-Our law office knows that our client isn’t guilty in many of the cases we see.
+Our criminal defense law office knows that our client isn’t guilty in many of the cases we see.
 We have witnessed instances where a victim has made up a story to exact revenge against the defendant.
 When this happens, the attorneys at John Engman will fight to prove your innocence, get a dismissal on your case, or get a verdict of “not guilty.”

 Second Offense for Domestic Violence